The original do-it-yourself travel guide to Europe SM

 American Telephone Cards

 You can also use some American telephone cards in Europe.
-AT+T, MCI, and others offer international service in Europe.
+AT+T and others offer international service in Europe.
 You usually must dial a local toll free number to use these cards.
 Each country has a unique toll free system.
 You won't find 1-800 very often.

 Credit Cards

 You can use your Visa, MasterCard, or American Express card to place a call from some public phones.
 A one minute call to the USA from Italy on your credit card will probably cost you about $50.
 That's not a misprint — fifty bucks!
-This is a scam, of course, from a crooked service provider and your credit card company will not help you.
+This is a scam, of course, from a crooked telephone service provider and your credit card company will not help you.
 This situation may be forced on you if the telephone you are using will not accept the regular Italian phone card.
 Find another phone.
+In Britain many phones have large advertisements for credit card calls.
+These cost about $5.00 per minute!

 Discount Telephone Cards

 In Switzerland, instead of buying the Swiss Telecom calling card I bought a "Phone Pass" at a newsstand.
-From any phone I can call the USA for 25 rappen per minute.
-Swiss telecom charges are 100 rappen per minute from 10am to 9pm and 75 rappen per minute overnight so I saved up to 75%.
-A 20 CHF "Phone Pass" card will give you 80 minutes of chat with the USA.
-Note: there are 100 rappen in one CHF.
+From any phone I could call the USA and saved up to 75% over the cost of using the official Swiss telephone system.

 In talking with a fellow in Amsterdam, he claimed that he could call a friend in another part of Holland cheaper if he dialed it through a discount phone company via the USA.
 Back and forth across the Atlantic for less than a call within the Netherlands?
 I can believe it.